How to deal with a Supreme Court Financial Statement (Form F8)

-You'll find the information you need to complete the Financial Statement in the documents that you need to gather and attach to it (see the next section).
+The information you need to put into your Financial Statement will be in the documents that you need to be attached to it (see the next section).

 The Financial Statement contains instructions to help you fill it out.
 You can either fill it out online or print it out and fill it out by hand (print neatly using dark-coloured ink).

-The Financial Statement is divided into six parts, listed below.
+The Financial Statement is divided into the six parts listed below.
 You may not have to fill them all out.
 The form itself will tell you which parts to complete.